IkarosKappler/ikrs.http/document_root/README.txt

 TO DO:
+[2013-02-28]
+ - [DONE 2013-02-28]
+   Add a DateFormat object that formats custom time stamps into a HTTP Date format.
+ - [DONE 2013-02-28]
+   Add the HTTP Date format to the 'Date' header for 'Content-Range' replies in the ikrs.httpd.response.successful.OK class (status code 206).
+ - [DONE 2013-02-28]
+   Add the HTTP Date format to the 'Expires' header for 'Content-Range' replies.
+ - [DONE 2013-02-28]
+   Expand the ResourceMetaData:
+    - last modified
+    - etag

 [2013-02-27]
+ - [DONE 2013-02-28]
- - The DefaultDirectoryResource adds one additional slash '/' between path name and file name IF the path already ends with a slash.
+   The DefaultDirectoryResource adds one additional slash '/' between path name and file name IF the path already ends with a slash.
  - [DONE 2013-02-27]